 3. Review your company’s sensitive data location policies and revise as needed.
 As icrunchdata.com states:

 “CIOs say that security today needs to be systematic, with the ability to centrally govern data access and enforce protection policies across every location that data flows – at rest, in use or in motion.
 This is essential regardless of the nature of data (structured, semi-structured or unstructured) and irrespective of how it is stored….”

 4. Access to sensitive business data needs a business-related justification, along with accountability for how that sensitive data is handled.
 The C-Suite can best address this area as a team.
 As job tasks and personnel change, so will the need-to-know basis for accessing sensitive data.
 And some data needs to be handled in a process specific to that type of data.
 It is recommended that you implement a routine review of current access levels and a regular internal audit of accountability related to the secure handling of all data.

-6. Update your employee training program to cover changes regarding how unstructured data will be processed, and accountability for the handling sensitive unstructured data.
+6. Update your employee training program to cover changes regarding how unstructured data will be processed and accountability for handling sensitive unstructured data.

 Going forward, data digitization will increase in every industry across the globe.
 Savvy executives plan to stay ahead of that curve by taking the steps above to start securing their unstructured data.

-Fortunately, Tie National, LLC (TIE), offers IT managed services that simplify your conversion to securing your unstructured data, as well as maintaining the best practice processes over time.
-TIE ensures that your enterprise is equipped with the just the IT tools your enterprise needs now—and can grow with your enterprise into the future.
+Fortunately, Tie National, LLC (TIE), offers IT-managed services that simplify your conversion to securing your unstructured data, as well as maintaining the best practice processes over time.
+TIE ensures that your enterprise is equipped with just the IT tools your enterprise needs now—and can grow with your enterprise into the future.
 To learn more, please contact us today.